lsst-dm/dmtn-234/index.rst

 That session token will be stored in the user's browser, restricted to that installation of the Science Platform.
 Then, the user will be redirected back to the page they were attempting to visit, now with authentication.

-As a special case, if the user is accessing the identity management system of a general access deployment of the Science Platform, no session token is created or used.
+As a special case, if the user is accessing the identity management system of a deployment of the Science Platform using federated identity, no session token is created or used.
 The OpenID Connect authentication is used directly to authenticate access to the identity management system.

 The session token stored in the browser will expire periodically, forcing the user to reauthenticate, so that stolen browser credentials cannot be reused indefinitely and the user's scopes are recalculated based on their current group membership.